-Conduct preventive maintenance, as specified by the charger manufacturer, on the charger hardware by a manufacturer-certified technician annually.
-The time

-- interval between consecutive preventive maintenance visits to any charger shall be no more than 13 months. - Complete corrective maintenance within 10 business days of the beginning of a time when the charger is inoperative or exhibiting failures that result in an inability to charge. - Report on preventive and corrective maintenance in each quarterly reliability report described in Task 6.4.
+- Conduct preventive maintenance, as specified by the charger manufacturer, on the charger hardware by a certified technician annually.
+The time interval between consecutive preventive maintenance visits to any charger shall be no more than 13 months. - Complete corrective maintenance within 5 business days of the beginning of a time when the charger or charging port is inoperative or exhibiting failures that result in an inability to charge. - Report on preventive and corrective maintenance in each Quarterly Report on Charger and Charging Port Reliability and Maintenance described in Task 4.4.

-1. Maintenance section of Quarterly Report described in Task 6.4
+Maintenance section of Quarterly Report on Charger and Charging Port Reliability and Maintenance described in Task 4.4